franciscovillaescusa/CMD/docs/source/download.rst

 - **2D\_maps**.
 This folder contains 2 subfolders:

-  - data.
-All files with the 2D maps and the value of the cosmological and astrophysical parameters are here.
+  - **data**.
+All files with the 2D maps and the values of the cosmological and astrophysical parameters are here.

-  - inference.
+  - **inference**.
 This folder contain the codes and network weights used in these papers to perform parameter inference using CMD.

 - **3D\_grids**.
 This folder only contains 1 subfolder:

-  - data.
-All files with the 3D grids and the value of the cosmological and astrophysical parameters are here.
+  - **data**.
+All files with the 3D grids and the values of the cosmological and astrophysical parameters are here.

+The total data volume of the 2D maps is 95GB, and of the 3D grids is much larger, 72.4TB.

 The image below shows a scheme with the data organization.